 Irish police investigate comedian Stephen Fry for blasphemy.
 Is atheism or Ireland in the dock?

-STEPHEN FRY: “What kind of God is he?
+“What kind of God is he?
 It’s perfectly apparent that he’s monstrous, utterly monstrous and deserves no respect whatsoever.”

 Wanted for blasphemy?
 The Irish police investigate a comedian for crimes against God.

 Hi, I’m Leon Hawthorne.
 We’re talking about the blasphemy law in Ireland which criminalises free speech on religious issues.

 Two years ago, Stephen Fry, the actor-comedian, went on an Irish TV programme and was asked what he would say to God at the pearly gates.

 “I’ll say: bone cancer in children, what’s that about?
 How dare you?
 How dare you create a world in which there’s such misery that it’s not our fault?
 It’s not right.
 It’s utterly utterly evil.
 Why should I respect a capricious, mean-minded, stupid God that creates a world that is full of injustice and pain?”

 Now, the Irish Independent reports a member of the public reported those comments to the police as a violation of the blasphemy law.

 The Garda refuses to confirm or deny this.
 It says it will not comment on an ongoing investigation.